Skip to main content

 Permalink

 A Health Savings Account (HSA) is only available to employees enrolled in the High Deductible Health Plan (HDHP).
-The College will contribute $700 annually towards your HSA account for “employee only” coverage, and $1400 annually for “family” (employee + 1 or more) coverage.
-Part-time employees would receive $350 for employee only coverage, and $700 for family coverage.
+In 2025, if elected during the annual Open Enrollment period: for full-time employees, the College will contribute $700 annually towards your HSA account for “employee only” coverage, and $1,400 annually for “family” (employee + 1 or more) coverage.
+Eligible Part-time employees will receive $350 for employee-only coverage, and $700 for family coverage.

 Important Notes:

-1. New hires enrolling in an HSA account are not eligible for the College HSA contribution until the beginning of the following plan year - January 1.
+1. New hires enrolling, after Open Enrollment, in an HSA account are not eligible for the College HSA contribution until the beginning of the following plan year - January 1.

 • HSA contributions to your account are made before federal and FICA taxes